Relintai/pandemonium_engine_docs/03_usage/02_2d/04_2d_movement.md

 We can prevent that if we *normalize* the velocity, which means we set its *length* to `1`, and multiply by the desired speed.

-Tip:
- If you've never used vector math before, or need a refresher,
-         you can see an explanation of vector usage in Pandemonium at `doc_vector_math`.
+Tip: If you've never used vector math before, or need a refresher, you can see an explanation of vector usage in Pandemonium at `doc_vector_math`.

-Note:

-    If the code above does nothing when you press the keys, double-check that you've set up input actions correctly as described in the `doc_2d_movement_setup` part of this tutorial.

 ## Rotation + movement